Want to learn how to organize baby clothes without a closet?

 1. Clean the bookcase.
 You could paint it in a different color if is too plain for your baby’s nursery.

 2. Take off some of the shelves if you need more space.
-You could also add the shelf at the top to have more space for your baby items (like in the image).
+You could also add a shelf at the top to have more space for your baby items (like in the image).

-3. Add a clothes rod and hang your baby clothes.
+3. Add a clothes rod and hang your baby’s clothes.

 4. Arrange the rest of the items on the top shelves

 5. Don’t forget to secure the new closet to the wall to prevent it from falling over.